john-dw/john-dw/README.md

 <h1 align="center">Hi 👋, I'm John</h1>
 <h3 align="center">A recent Web Development Graduate from Le Wagon in Paris</h3>

-- 🔭 I’m currently working on **an MVP for an event-discovery mobile app for romantic couples.**
+- 🔭 I’m currently working on **an MVP of an event-discovery mobile app for romantic couples.**

-- 🌱 I’m currently learning **React and React native**
+- 🌱 I’m currently learning **Node.js, React.js and React native**

 - 📫 How to reach me **jdeschampswright@gmail.com**